mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Don’t use underline formatting, and don’t use any combination of italic, bold, caps, and underline.

+### Write positively

+Use positive language rather than negative language.
+One way to detect negative language is to look for words like “can’t,” “don’t,” etc.

+- Yes: To get a donut, stand in line.
+- No: You can’t get a donut if you don’t stand in line.
+-
 ## Word list

 These words can be slippery.
 Here's how we write them.